Fleny113/Hexus/README.md

 #### Start the daemon

 Hexus requires you to start the daemon manually before you can start using it.
-To start the daemon run the command `hexus daemon start` and if you want to stop it without sending a CTRL + C or a kill signal to the process you can use the `hexus daemon stop` command.
+To start the daemon run the command `hexusd` and if you want to stop it without sending a CTRL + C or a kill signal to the process you can use the `hexus daemon stop` command.

 If you want to add the Hexus daemon to the startup you can use the `hexus startup` command that will detect what platform you are on and give you a powershell script for the windows task scheduler when run under windows and a systemd unit service file when running under Linux to quickly set up the startup process.